Verlon Biggs: Washington Redskins

 After playing out his option with the Jets, at 28 years old Biggs signed on with the Redskins as a free agent in June 1971.
 As compensation, the Jets received Washington's top draft pick in the 1972 draft and another high pick from the following draft, but had to give Washington two medium round draft picks for 1972-73.
 Biggs played for Washington from 1971-74, but sat out 1975 with an injury; retiring after that.

 His joining Washington coincided with future hall of fame coach George Allen coming to the team in 1971.
 Washington had improved under coaching legend Vince Lombardi in 1969, to have their first winning year since 1955, but Lombardi died before the start of the 1970 season.
 Under coach Bill Austin in 1970, Washington had a 6–8 record, with a defense ranked 24th out of 26 teams in total yards allowed (4,333), 21st in point allowed, and 25th in rushing yards allowed (2,068).

 When Allen came to Washington, the defense already included All-Pro Pat Fischer, future Hall of Famer Chris Hanburger, Brig Owens and Mike Bass.
 In addition to bringing Biggs to Washington in 1971, Allen traded for veteran defensive players Jack Pardee, Maxie Baughan, Myron Pottios, Diron Talbert, and offensive lineman John Wilbur.
 After just one year, in 1971, Allen led the team to a 9–4–1 record.
 The 1971 team defense ranked fourth best in fewest points allowed (190), total yards allowed (3,523), and rushing yards allowed (1,396).
 Biggs started 13 games at right defensive end, with 5 sacks.

 In 1972, Washington went 11–3, and defeated the Dallas Cowboys for the 1972 National Conference championship, on their way to Super Bowl VII (a 14–7 loss to the undefeated Miami Dolphins).
 The team gave up the third fewest points in the league and fourth fewest total yards allowed.
 Biggs had eights sacks that year, as well as two fumble recoveries, one of which he returned for a touchdown.

 In 1973 and 1974, Washington would go to the playoffs again, but lose in the divisional round.
 In 1973, Biggs tied his career high in sacks (15) to go along with three fumble recoveries, again returning one for a touchdown.
 In his final season, 1974, he had 4 sacks and three more fumble recoveries.

 Over his career, Biggs had 90.5 sacks, 14 fumble recoveries, an interception, a safety and two touchdowns.

 Honors

 Biggs was inducted in the Jackson State Athletic Hall of Fame in 1990.
 In 2002, Biggs was inducted into the Mississippi Sports Hall of Fame.
 In 2023, he was inducted into the Moss Point Sports Hall of Fame.

 Personal life

 He also spent time as a professional wrestler.
 After his wrestling career ended, he operated a small farm in Moss Point.

 Death

-Biggs died of leukemia on June 7, 1994.
+Biggs died of leukemia on June 7, 1994, at age 51.